kurron/c4-architecture-template/guidebook/guidebook.md

 1. Technical people only

 # External Interfaces
-1. What are the key exteranal interfaces?
+1. What are the key external interfaces?
   * system-to-system
   * publicly exposed APIs
   * exported files